eireninja/webhook-api-worker/memory-bank/productContext.md

 - **Leverage Management**: Set and adjust leverage for futures trading

 ### Security Features
-- **IP Validation**: Restrict access to verified TradingView IP addresses
+- **Universal IP Validation**: Middleware-based validation ensuring all requests to the API, regardless of path or method, are validated against the TradingView IP whitelist
+- **Defense-in-Depth Architecture**: Multi-layered security with IP validation as the first line of defense followed by token authentication
+- **Comprehensive Logging**: Detailed security event logging with information about all validation attempts and unauthorized access
-- **Token Authentication**: Require valid authentication token for all requests
+- **Token Authentication**: Requirement for valid authentication token for all webhook requests
-- **Input Validation**: Validate all incoming requests for required parameters
+- **Input Validation**: Validation of all incoming requests for required parameters and valid values
-- **Rate Limiting**: Implement OKX-compliant rate limits to prevent API abuse
+- **Rate Limiting**: Implementation of OKX-compliant rate limits to prevent API abuse

 ### System Features
 - **Logging**: Comprehensive logging for all operations and security events